-MILE 17- Semester II Description Specialization Courses2 9th January, 2017 - 10th June, 2017 - Specialization courses follow a modular approach.
-Each subject is a non-consecutive module imparted during one week. - Specialization courses are open to external participants (MILE à la Carte) 2 Please be advised that there may be minor changes to the schedule.
-Any schedule changes will be immediately published on our website.
+MILE 17- Semester II Description Specialization Courses 9th January, 2017 - 10th June, 2017 - Please be advised that there may be minor changes to the schedule. - Specialization courses follow a modular approach.
+Each subject is a non-consecutive module imparted during one week. - Specialization courses are open to external participants (MILE à la Carte)